Skip to main content

 Nanyang Sites GIS Data

 This site is based on the Github organization nanyang-temples.
-It provides data on Chinese religious sites from across Southeast Asia.
+This site vizualizes the GIS data provided there on overseas Chinese and other sites from across Southeast Asia.

 Nanyang Sites GIS Data